MyroG/Portable-Panel/README.md

 Just be careful if you set it on "Triggers" : If your panel is a menu, then the panel might get accidentally grabbed or scaled when trying to interact with it!

 ####  Grabbable Panel
-You can set this boolean to \"True\" if you want to make the panel grabbable with one hand.
+You can set this boolean to `true` if you want to make the panel grabbable with one hand.
+I would recommend to set it on `false` if your panel also has a VRCPickup component attached to it.

 #### Max Scale
 The panel can be scaled up as much as you like, but if you want you can set a max scale, and the panel will never exceed that scale.